The Comma MCP server

 and adjusts.

-MCP tool.
-The routine's runs interact with the same report and comment
+slash command do the same thing.
+The routine's runs interact with the same

 See Routines →.